CypherpunkLabs/KYC-Know-Your-Company-/README.md

 your privacy as well as security.

-As we accept bitcoin payments it is important to note for auditing purposes an address may change as we use a sepcific address per SKU(Node type, duration, and soon region), this is critical for us to be transparent on our activities.
+As we accept bitcoin payments it is important to note for auditing purposes an address may change as we use a specific address per SKU(Node type, duration, and soon region), this is critical for us to be transparent on our activities.
 So below is a list of our wallets per type and duration for the current time.
 As we rotate wallets for whatever reason they will be notated and updated here in this README.md along with the block height of the change.
 Example